Staying safe and enjoying Birling Gap

 The Seven Sisters and the chalk cliffs are constantly eroding.
 This erosion has created the beautiful coastline that we see today, but it’s important to remember that cliff falls and erosion are part of this process.
 Although they are more likely to occur after heavy rainfall or storms, cliff falls and landslides can happen at any time.
 It can also be extremely dangerous to stand near the cliff edge and we advise visitors to act sensibly when visiting the area.
 We have permanent signs in place warning visitors of the danger.

 Cliff falls and erosion

-It isn’t safe to sit or stand close to the edge of the cliffs as they may be unstable or undercut in places and there is a greater risk of cliff falls at this time of year with the winter weather conditions.
+It isn’t safe to sit or stand close to the edge of the cliffs as they may be unstable or undercut in places.
 We also advise visitors to stay away from the base of the cliffs when walking on the beach in case of cliff falls.

 Common sense safety advice

 - Do not take unnecessary risks and stay away from the edge of the cliff top.

 - Stay away from the base of cliffs: rock falls can happen at any time.